LeeCampbell/IntroToRx/content/02_KeyTypes.md

 );
 ```

 The overloads of `Subscribe` where we don't pass all three methods (e.g., my earlier example just supplied a single callback corresponding to `OnNext`) are equivalent to writing an `IObserver<T>` implementation where one or more of the methods simply has an empty body.
-Whether we find it more convenient to write our own type that implements `IObserver<T>`, or just supply callbacks for some or all of its `OnNext`, `OnError` and `OnCompleted` method, and `IObservable<T>` source reports each event with a call to `OnNext`, and tells us that the events have come to an end either by calling `OnError` or `OnCompleted`.
+Whether we find it more convenient to write our own type that implements `IObserver<T>`, or just supply callbacks for some or all of its `OnNext`, `OnError` and `OnCompleted` method, the basic behaviour is the same: an `IObservable<T>` source reports each event with a call to `OnNext`, and tells us that the events have come to an end either by calling `OnError` or `OnCompleted`.

 If you're wondering whether the relationship between `IObservable<T>` and `IObserver<T>` is similar to the relationship between [`IEnumerable<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) and [`IEnumerator<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerator-1), then you're onto something.
 Both `IEnumerator<T>` and `IObservable<T>` represent _potential_ sequences.
 With both of these interfaces, they will only supply data if we ask them for it.
 To get values out of an `IEnumerable<T>`, an `IEnumerator<T>` needs to come into existence, and similarly, to get values out of an `IObservable<T>` requires an `IObserver<T>`.

 The difference reflects the fundamental _pull vs push_ difference between `IEnumerable<T>` and `IObservable<T>`.
 Whereas with `IEnumerable<T>` we ask the source to create an `IEnumerator<T>` for us which we can then use to retrieve items (which is what a C# `foreach` loop does), with `IObservable<T>`, the source does not _implement_ `IObserver<T>`: it expects _us_ to supply an `IObserver<T>` and it will then push its values into that observer.

 So why does `IObserver<T>` have these three methods?
-It's because, when I said earlier that in an abstract sense, `IObserver<T>` represents the same thing as `IEnumerable<T>`, I meant it.
+Remember when I said that in an abstract sense, `IObserver<T>` represents the same thing as `IEnumerable<T>`?
+I meant it.
 It might be an abstract sense, but it is precise: `IObservable<T>` and `IObserver<T>` were designed to preserve the exact meaning of `IEnumerable<T>` and `IEnumerator<T>`, changing only the detailed mechanism of consumption.

-When you iterate over an `IEnumerable<T>` (with, say, a `foreach` loop), then with each iteration (and more precisely, on each call to the enumerator's [`MoveNext`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.ienumerator.movenext) method) there are three things that could happen:
+To see what that means, think about what happens when you iterate over an `IEnumerable<T>` (with, say, a `foreach` loop).
+With each iteration (and more precisely, on each call to the enumerator's [`MoveNext`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.ienumerator.movenext) method) there are three things that could happen:

 * `MoveNext` could return `true` to indicate that a value is available in the enumerator's [`Current`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerator-1.current) property
 * `MoveNext` could throw an exception